X

 Viraj Kacharia

-Yeah, hi.
-Thank you for the opportunity.
 Just a couple of questions.
 First is on export.
-I think you said somewhere in the call that, you know, there’s a pricing pressure and customers are not really looking for an alternative supplier.
-But, you know, we have also seen some new additions.
-One is if you want us to understand the cost structure of, you know, competition from other countries, I understand there’s a duty part, but if one has to understand the pricing at the cost structure, visa visas, you know, how would that compare and you know, what kind of a profitability they would still be making at the low, you know, reduced prices, that is one.
+I think you said somewhere in the call that there’s a pricing pressure and customers are not really looking for an alternative supplier.
+But we have also seen some new additions.
+So one is, if you — one has to understand the cost structure of competition from other countries.
+I understand there’s a duty part, but if one has to understand the pricing and the cost structure vis-a-vis ours, how would that compare?
+And what kind of profitability they would still be making at the low reduced prices?
+That is one.
+And second is, what kind of initiatives you are taking in major markets like Europe and Lat Am?
+So if you can just talk something on the qualitative part, what kind of initiatives we are taking and what kind of a flow, the new products — new business we are seeing there?

 Rohit Mall